apkozanitis/apkozanitis/README.md

-Hey, my name is Apostolos Kozanitis 👋
+## Hey there!
+My name is Apostolos Kozanitis 👋

 I am graduating from my Master's degree in engineering on March 2025 and I am passionate about data and analytics.
-I am developing my skills in  Excel , Power BI , Tableau, SQL and python  and I am building data analytics projects that you can all see here in my repos.

-Check out also my Tableau public account here ! https://public.tableau.com/app/profile/apostolos.kozanitis
+I'm actively working on multiple data analytics projects using SQL, Excel, Tableau, Power BI, and Python.
+Feel free to explore my repositories to see my work in action!

 #Open to work as a Data Analyst in Central Europe ✨

+Check out also my Tableau public account here ➡︎ https://public.tableau.com/app/profile/apostolos.kozanitis

 LinkedIn acc ➡︎ http://www.linkedin.com/in/apostolos-kozanitis-4992a7264